Jump directly to the content

 Ideal for impressing the purist in your life, they contain just one variety of flowers, which oozes elegance and class.

-Mine (20 beautiful Pink Sweet Avalanche Roses, what everyone gets as their first subscription delivery) arrived in a sophisticated-looking box, hand-tied with a beautiful ribbon which just felt special.
+Mine (20 beautiful Pink Sweet Avalanche Roses, which everyone gets as their first subscription delivery) arrived in a sophisticated-looking box, hand-tied with a beautiful ribbon which just felt special.

 GIve them a few days to burst into life and you’ll see why they start with such a stunning rose.